Common Reasons Life Insurance Claims Are Denied and How to Avoid Them

 In another instance, a beneficiary faced a denial because the insured died while traveling in a "high-risk" region not disclosed on the application.
 By utilizing the services of a specialized law firm, the beneficiary proved that the trip was a last-minute emergency and not a "regular pattern of travel."
 The insurer eventually settled for 90% of the death benefit, saving the family from financial ruin.
 These cases highlight that while denials are common, they are not always the final word if you have the right documentation.

-Undisclosed Medical History Request an MIB report before applying to ensure data accuracy.
-MIB.com Consumer Request
+Medical History Request MIB report before applying for data accuracy.
+MIB.com Request

-Beneficiary Disputes Use "Per Stirpes" designation to ensure funds stay in the bloodline.
-Estate Planning Software (e.g., Trust & Will)
+Beneficiary Dispute Use "Per Stirpes" to keep funds in the bloodline.
+Estate Planning Soft

-Contestability Investigation Keep a log of all doctor visits and medications during the first 24 months.
-Everplans or Digital Vaults
+Investigation Log all doctor visits and meds during first 24 months.
+Digital Vaults

 The most frequent error is the "estimation" of weight or blood pressure.
 If you state you are 200 lbs but the medical examiner records 235 lbs, this creates a "red flag."
 Always be precise.
 Secondly, failing to update your policy after a major life event—like a divorce—can lead to the wrong person receiving the money.
 In many states, a divorce doesn't automatically revoke a beneficiary designation; you must manually change it with the carrier.